-Mobile device traffic is increasing rapidly.
-Is your blog or website mobile friendly?
+Mobile device traffic is increasing rapidly, so does your blog or website pass the mobile friendly test?

 In one year, mobile device traffic to my websites and blogs has increased from a little over 20% to well above 50%.

-This does not include tablet traffic, which remains at a little under 10%.
+This does not include tablet traffic, which remains steady at a little under 10%.

 These statistics from Mobile Marketing Statistics show details of the trend, and how desktop traffic is now running second.

 As has been the habit for so long now, many authors have got used to the idea of blogging to promote their books.

 This has meant writing informative and interesting blog articles and including book promotion links in the sidebar of their blogs.

-This is all well and good for the desktop version, but for the mobile version, it’s a loser.
-A disaster in fact.
+This is all well and good for the desktop version, but for mobile users, it’s a loser.
+A web design disaster in fact.

 Why?
 Because all the blog sidebars that are visible for desktop users, disappear for mobile users.

-Not entirely disappear, but they do get shoved to the bottom of what mobile device readers see when they view a website.
+Not entirely disappear, but they do get shoved to the bottom of what a mobile user sees when they view a website.
 So what is included in sidebars is mostly missed or ignored unless users scroll all the way down to the bottom of the page.

 This is also a big problem for authors with self-hosted blogs that carry Google Adsense advertising in their sidebars.

 Again, this advertising will be totally lost to mobile device users, because it will be moved to the bottom of the page after all the comments, share buttons and related posts.